-"PJ" as he is sometimes known, was born in Huntsville, Alabama and grew up in Greenville, South Carolina.
-He and his wife Joanie were married in 2000 and have two boys, Andrew age 13 and William age 9.
+"PJ" (as he is sometimes known) was born in Huntsville, Alabama and grew up in Greenville, South Carolina.
+He and his wife Joanie were married in 2000 and have two boys, Andrew age 19 and William age 15.
 He holds a Bachelor of Arts Degree in Psychology from Winthrop University (1991) and a Masters of Divinity from The Lutheran Theological Southern Seminary in Columbia, SC.
 Since his graduation and ordination in 1996 he has served in both South and North Carolina parishes.

-Deacon Kathleen is married to George (a musician, photographer, A/V consultant and computer tech.)
+Deacon Kathleen (DK) is married to George (a musician, photographer, A/V consultant and computer tech.)
 She holds a Bachelor’s degree in Music with a minor in Education from Augusta University, Augusta, GA and a Master of Arts in Religion (Theology Track) from Lutheran Theological Southern Seminary, Columbia, SC.
-Kathleen has worked in the Aiken/Augusta area as organist, pianist, and choral/instrumental conductor for over 30 years.
-A former Children's Choir Instructor for the Piedmont Diocese of the Episcopal Church, she steered the Westobou Arts Festival Organ Series for 5 years, is a past Dean of the American Guild of Organists, and a Past President of the Association of Lutheran Church Musicians, Region 2.
-She performs as organist, pianist and accompanist in recitals and concerts throughout the CSRA and leads choral workshops and retreats for singers.
+Kathleen has worked in the Aiken/Augusta area as organist, pianist, and choral/instrumental conductor for over 35 years.
+A former Children's Choir Instructor for the Piedmont Diocese of the Episcopal Church, she created and steered the Westobou Arts Festival Organ Series for 5 years, is Sub-Dean of the Augusta Chapter of the American Guild of Organists, and a Past President of the Association of Lutheran Church Musicians, Region 2.
+She performs as organist, pianist, conductor and accompanist in recitals and concerts throughout the CSRA and leads choral workshops and retreats for singers.

 Kathryn and her husband Keith are native Californians.
 A job transfer took them to Toronto, Canada, where they built a house in the country, raised a family, and lived there for more than 20 years.
 They have two grown daughters: Heather, her husband Dan, and grandchildren, Audrina and Quinn in California and Melody and her husband Christoph in Germany.
 A lot of their family now lives in Aiken, South Carolina and are praying that one day the entire family will relocate to Aiken.